jeromeetienne/learningthreejs.com/source/_posts/2015-06-05-learningthree-dot-js-news-stay-tuned-with-creative-3d-demos.markdown

 date: 2015-06-05 15:47
 comments: true
 categories: [three.js, news]
-published: false
+published: true
 ---

 This post presents another edition of Three.js News.
 In this episode we have gathered some wonderful demos, web documentaries and very artistic experiences.
-They have all different genres but each of them shows a wide range of skills.
+They have all different genres but each of them show a wide range of skills.

 <iframe width="420" height="315" src="//www.youtube.com/embed/cC5e8kONBzo" frameborder="0" allowfullscreen></iframe>